 Today I look at my family, my kids, and they are different people now, we all are.
 My oldest daughter had some serious health issues, and we got no support, not interest from doctors.
 She had major digestion problems, which for years, month after months were dismissed as “stomach virus” – every time!
 All we did is change her eating – no more stomach problems, no more severe allergies, no more weight problems, no more swollen lymph nodes, no more eczema, no more problems with her joints…

 We are healthy, strong, in a better shape (physically and mentally) than ever before.
 I am grateful to have been put on this path of healing, of educating myself, and now sharing my experience with others.

-And again returning to the comment, changing one’s diet is worth the effort for everyone!
-People eat terrible dead foods daily, year after year – sugars, processed carbs (white bread, pasta, rice, potatoes, other starches), packaged food, pre-made foods, GMO, processed meats full of antibiotics, hormones and God knows what else, drink anything but water.
-What they do not eat is fresh fruit, fresh vegetables at every meal, soups, salads, good quality meats, eggs, poultry, drink water, herbal tea…
+And again returning to the comment, changing one’s diet is worth for everyone!
+People eat terrible dead foods daily, year after year – sugars, processed carbs (white bread, pasta, white rice, potatoes), packaged food, pre-made foods, GMO, processed meats full of antibiotics, hormones and God knows what else, drink anything but water.
+What they do not eat are fresh fruit, fresh vegetable/vegetables at every meal, soups, salads, good quality meats, eggs, poultry, drink water, herbal tea…

 How can anyone expect to stay healthy and especially to heal when all they feed their body is inflammatory, acidic junk!
 When all they do all day is hate, judge, compare and bitch about how unfair the life is!
 When they abuse their precious bodies with crazy fanatic-like, push, yell and curse type of exercises, or on the other spectrum do nothing but lay on the couch and watch TV, with no movement in their lives at all.